-- Note 1: The first Unit in each RecordingChannelGroup is always UnassignedSpikes, which has a SpikeTrain for each Segment containing all the spikes not assigned to any Unit in that Segment. - Note 2: The first Segment in each Block is always Comments, which stores all comments as Event objects.
-The Event times are the timestamps of the comments as the number of days since dec 30th 1899, while the timestamp attribute has the same value in python datetime format - Note 3: The parameters from the BrainWare table for each condition are stored in the Segment annotations.
+- Note 1: The first Unit in each RecordingChannelGroup is always UnassignedSpikes, which has a SpikeTrain for each Segment containing all the spikes not assigned to any Unit in that Segment. - Note 2: The first Segment in each Block is always Comments, which stores all comments as an EventArray object. - Note 3: The parameters from the BrainWare table for each condition are stored in the Segment annotations.
 If there are multiple repetitions of a condition, each repetition is stored as a separate Segment. - Note 4: There is always only one RecordingChannelGroup.
 BrainWare stores the equivalent of RecordingChannelGroups in separate files.

 '''

 from neo.io.brainwaresrcio import BrainwareSrcIO

 srcfile = BrainwareSrcIO(filename='multi_500ms_mulitrep_ch1.src')

 blk1 = srcfile.read()

 blk2 = srcfile.read_block()

 blks = srcfile.read_all_blocks()

 print blk1.segments

 print blk1.segments[0].spiketrains

 print blk1.units

 print blk1.units[0].name

 print blk2

 print blk2[0].segments

-print blks
+print blks[0].segments

 print blks[0].segments

 '''

-class neo.io.ElanIO(filename=None)
+class neo.io.ElanIO (filename=None)